cosmic-horizon/committees/Oversight/Readme.md

 ## Responsibilities and Duties:

-The Relayer Committee will have the following key responsibilities and duties in relation to the selection and oversight of official relayers for the Qwoyn Network:
+The Oversight Committee will have the following key responsibilities and duties in relation to the oversight and management of committee operations within the Qwoyn Network:

-**Selection of Official Relayers:** The committee will identify and evaluate potential relayers based on the defined evaluation criteria.
-They will carefully assess each candidate's previous relaying experience, relayer uptime, competency, and professional status to determine their suitability for becoming official relayers.

-**Delegation of Responsibilities:** Once official relayers are selected, the committee will delegate specific responsibilities and tasks to them.
-This may include assigning relaying duties for specific transactions or subsets of the network's operations.
-The committee will ensure that the workload is distributed efficiently among the official relayers.

-**Performance Monitoring and Oversight:** The Relayer Committee will serve as watchdogs for the relayer ecosystem, actively monitoring the performance and behavior of official relayers.
-They will regularly assess and review the relayers' performance metrics, ensuring compliance with established protocols, security measures, and best practices.

-**Support and Guidance:** The committee will provide support and guidance to official relayers as needed.
-They will be available to address relayer inquiries, provide clarifications on relaying processes, and assist with any technical or operational challenges that arise.

-**Corrective Measures and Dispute Resolution:** In the event of any issues, breaches of protocols, or disputes involving official relayers, the committee will take appropriate actions to address them.
-This may include initiating corrective measures, engaging in dispute resolution processes, or collaborating with relevant stakeholders to resolve conflicts.

-**Periodic Evaluation and Reassessment:** The Relayer Committee will conduct periodic evaluations of official relayers to ensure their ongoing compliance with the defined criteria and performance expectations.
-This evaluation process will help maintain a high standard of relaying services within the Qwoyn Network.

-**Community Engagement and Communication:** The committee will actively engage with the Qwoyn Network community to communicate updates, developments, and changes related to the relaying ecosystem.
-They will seek input from community members, address their concerns, and foster transparency in the relayer selection and oversight processes.

-**Relayer Delegations:** The Relayer Committee will have the authority to choose and delegate relaying responsibilities to the official validators selected for the Qwoyn Network.
-The committee will carefully evaluate and select validators based on their technical expertise, reliability, and alignment with the network's goals.
-Once official validators are chosen, the committee will delegate specific relaying tasks to them, ensuring that transactions and network operations are efficiently and securely processed.
-The committee will regularly assess the performance and adherence of delegated validators to ensure the reliability and effectiveness of the relayer ecosystem within the Qwoyn Network.
+**Review of Committee Participation:** The committee will conduct regular reviews of committee participation to assess the level of engagement, adherence to governance principles, and performance of committee members in fulfilling their responsibilities and duties.

+**Ensuring Transparency:** The committee will promote transparency across all committees by establishing and enforcing guidelines for open communication, access to information, and public reporting of committee activities, decisions, and progress.

+**Petition for Committee Member Removal:** In cases where committee members demonstrate persistent non-compliance with governance principles or fail to fulfill their responsibilities, the Oversight Committee will have the authority to initiate a petition for their removal, ensuring the continuity and effectiveness of committee operations.

+**Handling Disputes:** The committee will serve as a mediator and arbitrator for disputes arising within committees.
+They will facilitate conflict resolution processes, ensuring fair and impartial handling of disputes and promoting harmonious committee operations.

+**Providing Guidance and Support:** The Oversight Committee will offer guidance and support to committees, helping them navigate challenges, address concerns, and enhance their performance.
+They will provide resources and assistance to ensure committees operate efficiently and effectively.

-By diligently fulfilling these responsibilities, the Relayer Committee will contribute to the effective operation and continuous improvement of the Qwoyn Network's relaying ecosystem.
-Their oversight and support will ensure the selection of dedicated, competent, and reliable official relayers, thereby promoting the network's security, efficiency, and long-term sustainability.
+By fulfilling these responsibilities, the Oversight Committee will contribute to the transparent, accountable, and fair functioning of committees within the Qwoyn Network.
+Their oversight and management will foster a positive and collaborative environment, ensuring the network's overall success and integrity.

 ## Decision-Making Process: